rajakrishna/github-pr-bot-ai/README.md

    - Permissions:
      - Pull requests: Read & Write
      - Metadata: Read-only
-     - Repository contents: Read-only (needed for installation)
+     - Repository contents: Read & Write (needed for creating branches and PRs)
+     - Issues: Read & Write (needed for commenting)
    - Subscribe to events:
      - Pull request
+     - Issue comment
 4. Create the app
 5. Generate a private key and download it
 6. Note your GitHub App ID, Client ID, and Client Secret
+7. Note the username of your GitHub App (visible in the app settings)

 ### 2. Local Development